dfsklar/angular-firebase-sandbox/README.md

 If you don't yet have authentication in your application, and google authentication is good enough for your purposes, feel free to  use the `service_user_firebase.js` as-is!

-#### 1) The database-access service
+#### 2) The database-access service

 If you want to start out using firebase as the database for persistence of the reviews, feel free to do so; you can thus use the file `service_db_firebase.js` as-is.
-However, be aware that because this data service has the client talking directly to the NoSQL database, with no "middle tier", there are security issues.
-(Firebase can be used in a secure way, but by no means is my demo data service using firebase in an ironclad way!)
+However, be aware that because this data service is implemented via browser logic talking directly to the NoSQL database, with no "middle tier", so there are security issues.
+(Firebase can be used in production environments, but by no means is my demo data service using firebase in an ironclad way!)
 Consider it an environment that is for prototyping or for a "beta" release, but not a way to deliver this feature into a production environment with confidence.

 The preferred method for scalability and security is to adapt `service_db_firebase.js` to have it use a protocol such as AJAX to read/write via secured, authenticaed communication with a server.
-The file has good commentary on all the public endpoints required; obviously, it's API is mostly about adding/editing/removing commentblocks and is quite straightforward.
+That JS file has good commentary on all the public endpoints required; obviously, its API is mostly about adding/editing/removing commentblocks and is quite straightforward.